The Green Bandana Project

 Get Involved

-Training 1: Learn about the Green Bandana Project and take the pledge of support:
+TRAINING 1: Learn about the Green Bandana Project and take the pledge of support:

-• Monday, April 15 at 6pm in Cater Hall's Multi-Purpose Room
+• October 14 at 6:00pm | Cater Multi-Purpose Room

 Training 1 Registration

-Training 2: After you have attended the initial training, dig deeper into supporting students by learning about hard conversations and how to have them.
+TRAINING 2: After you have attended the initial training, dig deeper into supporting students by learning about hard conversations and how to have them.
 Special guest, Betsy Carter from the NDSU Counseling Center.

 Training 2 Registration